NELVANA LTD. Location: 25 Dockside Drive, Toronto, Ontario. Owner: Corus Kids Television.

 Their first company was Laff Arts located on King Street, Toronto.
 It made short films and low budget experiments with combinations of live action and animation.

 They then organized Nelvana Ltd. and adopted Disney production and story methods.

 Early productions were: Cosmic Christmas, co-produced with C.B.C.
 (It evolved from a dream Loubert had.), The Devil and Daniel Mouse (1978), Romie-O and Julie -8 (1979), Intergalactic Thanksgiving (1979), Easter Fever (1980) and “Take Me Up To The Ball Game” (1980).

 In 1983 Nelvana took over production of Strawberry Shortcake the first animated series featuring a commercial product.
 This prompted the Canadian Radio-television and Telecommunications Commission to issue regulations on the use of product-based personalities in cartoons.

-In 1985 The Care Bears Movie becomes the most profitable non-Disney movie to date.
+In 1985 The Care Bears Movie became the most profitable non-Disney movie to date.